Offset-official/Nautilus-One/README.md

 * [vcstool](https://github.com/dirk-thomas/vcstool)

 Set `GZ_SIM_SYSTEM_PLUGIN_PATH` environment variable to point to your gazebo ardupilot build folder.
+Set `GZ_VERSION=garden` environment variable as well to ensure correct dependencies are installed.

 Configure rosdep (this only needs to be run once)